- How to identify a list of potential cities where you can source a business acquisition

 When you’re open to buying a business in multiple areas, we refer to this as being location agnostic.
 We have learned that those AEs who are more location agnostic often have a greater chance of success.

 In fact, we recommend that Acquisition Entrepreneurs be rigid with the industry of their target business OR the location, but never both.
-So if family or other commitments are keeping you tied to a specific region, you should try to be flexible with the industry.
-Conversely, if you know you want to buy a specific type of business, you should be open to relocating.
+So if family or other commitments keep you tied to a specific region, you should try to be flexible with the industry.
+Conversely, if you want to buy a specific business, you should be open to relocating.

-In this article, we will walk you through how to decide what locations to look in as you embark on your business buying journey.
-Once you’ve locked onto a specific region or you’ve created a list of different possibilities, this can help you refine your search as well as your investment thesis.
+In this article, we will walk you through deciding what locations to look in as you embark on your business-buying journey.
+Once you’ve locked onto a specific region or created a list of different possibilities, this can help you refine your search and investment thesis.